-1. Keep a calm home environment.
+- Keep a calm home environment.
 This means not yelling at your child if he doesn't mind you or settle down to do his homework.
-Of course every parent can be pushed to the extreme and "loses it" occasionally.
-Every parent yells or screams at a child once in awhile.
+Of course, every parent can be pushed to the extreme and "loses it" occasionally.
+Every parent yells or screams at a child once in a while.
 If this happens, simply apologize to your child and reassure him that you love him, while explaining that his behavior is sometimes frustrating.

-2. Limit media distractions in your home.
+- Limit media distractions in your home.
 Many children are not as good at filtering out noise as adults are.
 This means that having the television on while your child is trying to do her homework may interfere with her ability to concentrate.
 Limit your child to one hour of "screen time" per day.
-This means limiting television, electronic games and other forms of eye-candy.
+This means limiting television, electronic games and other forms of eye candy.
 The American Academy of Pediatrics warns that early exposure to television is associated with ADHD in children.
-They also recommend that parents not put a television set in the child's room, and that you keep the TV turned off when you are not watching a specific program.
+They also recommend that parents avoid putting a television set in the child's room and that you keep the TV turned off when you are not watching a specific program.

-3. Have your child's vision and hearing tested.
+- Have your child's vision and hearing tested.
 If your child suddenly starts to have trouble at school, take him to the pediatrician for a vision and hearing test.
 Sometimes a child is not able to express that he is having trouble seeing or hearing clearly.
-Several times in my experience, a child's teacher thought he might have ADHD, when the real problem was nearsightedness.
+Several times in my experience, a child's teacher thought he might have ADHD when the real problem was nearsightedness.

-5. Be "in the moment" with you child at least once every day.
-Have a few minutes each day when you can focus 100% of your attention on your child: read her a book, play a short board game, or make a drawing or a painting together.
+- Be "in the moment" with your child at least once every day.
+Have a few minutes each day when you can focus 100 percent of your attention on your child: read her a book, play a short board game, or make a drawing or a painting together.
 If you prefer outdoor games, go to the park and play basketball or tennis with your child.

 Copyright Marilyn Wedge 2011

-Want more parenting strategies for a child who you think might have ADHD?
-Read Dr. Marilyn Wedge's new book on ADHD: A Disease Called Childhood: Why ADHD became an American Epidemic.
+Read Dr. Marilyn Wedge's new book on ADHD: A Disease Called Childhood: Why ADHD Became an American Epidemic.